 Dip (Chest)

 START POSITION: Jump up onto the Dip bars and push up until your arms are straight.
-Cross your feet behind you and lean slightly forwards.
-Your Chest should be pushed slightly outwards and your head should be facing slightly downwards (not straight ahead).
+Cross your feet behind you and lean slightly forward.
+Your Chest should be pushed slightly outwards, and your head should be facing slightly downwards (not straight ahead).

 Ready to start.